ministryofjustice/ndelius-prototype/README.md

 Many widely used controls have been componentised for consistency and rapid development purposes.

-Each shared component includes their own README file with instructions and information for that component.
+Each shared component *should* include their own [Markdown] file with instructions and information for that component.

 ### State